 Popular Opinions and Misconceptions

 There are several popular opinions and misconceptions surrounding the use of Ozempic during breastfeeding.
 One common misconception is that if a small amount of the drug passes into breast milk, it will not harm the baby.
-However, even small amounts of certain medications can have significant effects on infants, especially newborns, due to their immature metabolic systems.
+Even so, even small amounts of certain medications can have significant effects on infants, especially newborns, due to their immature metabolic systems.

 Another misconception is that if a medication is safe during pregnancy, it is also safe during breastfeeding.
-However, this is not always the case.
+Still, this is not always the case.
 During pregnancy, the mother's body filters out many substances, protecting the developing fetus.
 After birth, the infant is directly exposed to any medication that passes into breast milk.

 Tips and Expert Advice